cgeng18/USF-MSDS621-KaggleHomeDepot/README.md

 **Jaccard Title Index** The cardinality of the intersection divided by the cardinality of the union, where the two sets are the sets of words in the title of in item and the search term

 **Jaccard Desc Index** The cardinality of the intersection divided by the cardinality of the union, where the two sets are the sets of words in the description of in item and the search term

+**LCS (Longest Common Subsequence) Title** The count of the longest common sequence of characters that are in the same relative order but are not necessarily contiguous (ex.
+LCS of 'nice' and 'niece' is 4) between the title and the search term

+**LCS (Longest Common Subsequence) Desc** The count of the longest common sequence of characters that are in the same relative order but are not necessarily contiguous (ex.
+LCS of 'nice' and 'niece' is 4) between the product description and the search term

+**NCD (Normalized Compression Distance) Query Title** A measure of similarity in which the search terms and the product title are compressed and compared bit by bit then normalized

+**Search Title SW (Smith-Waterman)** A similarity metric (usually used to measure similarity between protein sequences) that compares segments of all possible lengths and optimizes the similarity measure between the search terms and the title

 <img src="/Images/factor_importance.png" alt="Importance of Factors" width="400"/>